quantiacs/documentation/en/source/data/bls.md

 | 33  | CE  | Employment, Hours, and Earnings from the Current Employment Statistics survey |
 | 34  | LN  | Labor Force Statistics from the Current Population Survey                     |

-For each dataset an identifier, the name and the date of the last available update are displayed.
-Each dataset contains several time series which can be used as indicators.
-For example let us consider AP, Average consumer Prices.
-They are calculated for household fuel, motor fuel and food items from prices collected for defining the Consumer Price Index.
+Each dataset has an identifier and a name.
+Each dataset contains several time series that can be used as indicators.
+For example, consider AP (Average consumer Prices).
+These are calculated for household fuel, motor fuel, and food items from prices collected for the Consumer Price Index.

-The time series contained in the AP dataset can be displayed using:
+You can list the time series in the AP dataset with:

 ```python
 import pandas as pd